anton-k/handle-pattern-servant-app/README.md

 In the original article on [Handle pattern](https://jaspervdj.be/posts/2018-03-08-handle-pattern.html) we describe interfaces to DB or Logging based on the natural API of the library.
 But I argue that it's much more beneficial to create small interfaces dedicated to concrete task of the API-route.
-This way our interfaces ar more flexible and local regarding to change of the code.
+This way our interfaces are more flexible and local regarding to change of the code.
 Also it might be interesting to check the same project implemented in [Reader pattern](https://github.com/anton-k/reader-pattern-servant-app).